Effective Teaching: 300 hours

 Effective teaching is a function of personal practice and study over time and occurs when we teach from the experience of our bodies and our lives.
 Once the basic foundations of personal practice have been mastered, the transformative effects of yoga can be shared with others.

 Over the course of five months, enhance and explore your capacity as a teacher.
 Drawing from the foundation of your personal practice, this program is designed to foster your knowledge and voice as an effective teacher.
 The four weekends of the program will take place in Toronto at our downtown studio location.
 There will also be a one week intensive which will be held at the beautiful Sugar Ridge Retreat Centre outside of the city.
 Our schedule is ideal for those looking to structure their program around other aspects of their lives.
 To enroll in the program, participants must have completed a recognized 200-hour teacher training program.

 Have any questions about the program?
 Curious to learn more?
-(Studio Manager and Program Faculty Member) directly for an immediate response.
+(Studio Manager and Program Alumni) directly for an immediate response.

 Why choose Octopus Garden for your 300-Hour Training?

 - We offer the most extensive and rigorous teacher training of its kind in Canada, exceeding the highest standards of the Yoga Alliance.

 - The Octopus Garden Yoga Education Program is accredited by the federal government.
 Official tuition income tax receipts will be issued upon completion of any of our registered teacher training programs.

 - The Teacher Training Intensive is designed to allow students to continue to work, study or care for family while still maximizing learning and taking away skills and knowledge to be used for a lifetime.
 This program is ideal for yogis based both inside and outside of Toronto, offering the opportunity to train at a leading studio in the city, with renowned instructors.